mehtaharsh16/daniel.feldroy.com/posts/git-cheatsheet.md

 # Delete all local merged branches

 Will delete all your local branches that have been merged.
-Before you do that,  verify what will be deleted 1st.
+Before you do that, verify what will be deleted first.

 ```bash
 git branch --merged | egrep -v \